benbalter/WP-Resume/readme.txt

 == Upgrade Notice ==

 = 2.0 =
-Complete code overhaul; rewritten from the ground up with performance and stability improvements, bug fixes
+Complete code overhaul; rewritten from the ground up with performance and stability improvements, bug fixes; Spanish and Portuguese internationalization.

 = 1.6.6 =
 Fixes handling of custom stylesheets and template files with child themes in versions of WordPress greater than 3.1